riazcs/task-manager-assignment/README.md

 **Task Management System:**<br/>
 This is a Laravel-based task management system that allows you to perform CRUD operations on tasks, including basic authentication, task listing, creation, updating, and deletion.
-The system also supports soft delete functionality and task profile photo upload.

 **Setup Instructions:**<br>
 Follow these steps to set up and run the task management system: